 1. Make some improvements

 Many things can lead to low self esteem.
 Some of them are not in your control, while others are fully within your power to change.
-For example, being overweight or having a bad body shape are some of the things you can change and improve your self esteem.
+For example, if you’re struggling with body dysmorphia, it could have a negative impact on your self esteem.

-If you are overweight, for instance, you can start taking up an exercise routine and eating better.
+If you are overweight, for instance, you can start taking up an exercise routine such as mindful walking and start practicing mindful eating.
 When you exercise and eat right, there’ll be numerous positive changes in your body both to how you feel and how you look.
 For some people, this can be a great first step in improving their low self esteem.

 If feeling tired all of the time is one of the things that lower your self esteem, then you can overcome this by turning off the computer and television a few hours earlier and try to get at least 8 hours of good sleep every night.
-Create an evening routine that makes it easier for you to unwind at night.
-Getting adequate sleep will help keep your body and mind healthy.
-You’ll also wake up feeling refreshed and full of energy, which will help you accomplish more throughout the day.
+Create a night time routine that makes it easier for you to unwind at night.
+Getting adequate sleep will help keep your mind and body healthy.
+You’ll also wake up early feeling refreshed and full of energy, which will help you accomplish more throughout the day.

 I know that this is easier said than done, but it’s a must if you want to overcome low self esteem.
 There will always be things about yourself that you don’t like.
 Try to understand that this is true for every other person on earth, no matter how flawless they may seem.

 One of the tips for overcoming low self esteem is to learn to concentrate on your strengths, not your limitations.

 4. Silence critical inner voice